Saiuz/tpod/README.md

 ```
 ./install.sh
 ```
 5. To run, copy and customize run-template.sh into run.sh.
+TPOD is listening on port 10000 by default.
 ```
 cp run-template.sh run.sh
 ./run.sh